janbabak/Moneybag-BE/README.md

 ## 📝 Description

-Moneybag is a **web application** used to manage **personal finance**.
-Users can have several accounts.
-They can create and categorize their records and then analyze their income and expenses.
+Moneybag is a tool for **managing personal finances** that allows users to create and categorize records, analyze income and expenses, and manage multiple accounts.

-The application consists of a **separate backend and frontend**, which are connected via a **REST API**.
-The backend is written in Java using the Spring framework and uses a MySql database for data persistence.
-The frontend is a **single-page application** written in TypeScript and the Vue.js and Vuetify frameworks.
+The backend was written in **Java** using the **Spring framework** and uses a MySql database for data persistence.
+The frontend is a single-page application connected via REST API and built with TypeScript, **Vue.js**, and Vuetify.

 ## 🔗 Links